brouznouf/fivem-mysql-async/readme.md

 * `set mysql_debug 1`: Prints out the actual consumed query.
 * `set mysql_debug_output "console"`: Select where to output the log, accepts `console`, `file`, and `both`.
 In case of `both` and `file` a file named `ghmattimysql.log` in your main server folder will be created.
 * `set mysql_slow_query_warning 100`: Sets a limit in ms, queries slower than this limit will be displayed with a warning at the specified location of `mysql_debug_output`, see above.

+## GUI

+Since the newest version, anyone with ace admin rights can open the GUI by typing `mysql` in the F8 console.
+This opens a profiling view of the data collected by this middleware, that might help you optimize resources and queries.
+You can disable the viewing of certain data by clicking on the respective entry in the legends, and can browse a table of the 21 slowest performing queries.

 ## API